DITAS-Project/data-utility-resolution-engine/README.md

 # Data Utility Resolution Engine
-The goal of the component consists in filtering bluprints and raking them, based on the application developer requirements
+The goal of the component consists in filtering and ranking blueprints and raking them, based on the application developer requirements

 ## Input
 * application developer requirements